 With any luck the next chapter will prove easier.
-One thing that can give us hope: Canadian consumers want to pitch in by supporting their local businesses.
+One thing that can give us hope: Canadian consumers want to pitch in by supporting their local and small businesses.

 A new consumer behaviour survey from Interac affirms that Canadians are eager to bolster their local economies by spending at businesses in their own backyards.